Pursuing a life of purpose

 Layne, bachelor's degree in Russian

 Layne Philipson is an outstanding student, employee and volunteer with an extraordinary talent for languages including Russian, English and Latin.
 She has a passion for foreign affairs, which she is using to make a difference in the world through public, government service.
 Philipson is a semi-finalist for the U.S. State Department's highly competitive Critical Languages scholarship for advanced Russian study in Russia and is one of the first students from ASU who was offered a prestigious summer internship as a Russian Language Analyst with the National Security Agency in Fort Meade, Maryland.
 In the fall she will attend University of Oxford to pursue her master's degree in Russian and East European studies.
 Afterwards she plans on attending law school and hopes to work in the Department of Homeland Security to fight against human trafficking.

-Joshua, bachelor's degree in English
+Selene, bachelor's degree in Spanish

-Dimiana, bachelor's degree in English (literature)
+Austin Davis, bachelor's degree in English (creative writing)